- How to be a Kpop Star

 With the rise of K-pop globally, more and more people are looking for tips on how to be a Kpop star.
 Korean entertainment companies do a great job of recruiting all around the world to find the next top talent.
 However, due to COVID-19, many are holding their auditions online.
 Many of these auditions are open to all nationalities as K-pop entertainment companies know it is smart to have at least one member in the group be a non-Korean which will help them expand into that particular market.

-However, before one can become a K-pop Star, one must go through the growling training process that can last 3-5 years.
-Jo Kwon from 2 AM had to train for 8 years before his debut!
+However, before one can become a K-pop Star, one must go through a tough training process that can last 3-5 years.
+Jo Kwon from 2 AM had to train for eight years before his debut!
 This shows just how hard it is to become a Kpop idol.
 However, with a lot of hard work along with natural talent, it is possible to join as a trainee for one of the many Kpop entertainment companies.

 The life of a trainee is hard as they live, train, and perform with other trainees at a very young age.
-For those looking to become the next K-pop idol, we at SEOULSPACE talked to many experts in the K-pop industry from producers, past idols, and staffers to come up with 10 tips on how to be a K-pop star.
-This will be the most in-depth breakdown of how to become a Kpop star.
-Remember to become a K-pop star you need to have 2 out of 3 factors.
+For those looking to become the next K-pop idol, we at SEOULSPACE talked to many experts in the K-pop industry from producers, past idols, and staffers to come up with ten tips on how to be a K-pop star.
+This will be the most in-depth breakdown of how to become a Kpop star on the internet.
+Remember to become a K-pop star, you need to have 2 out of 3 factors.
 Be a good singer or rapper, be a good dancer, and be attractive.
 It is a must to at least have 2 out of the 3.

 Start voice and dance training at an early age.

-You can audition as early as 12 years old.
+You can audition as early as 12 years old at many Kpop auditions.
 Therefore it is recommended to get a full two years of experience in dancing and voice training before auditioning.
 That means at the earliest you should be training at age 10.
-If you are under 14, a legal guardian will need to accompany you for your audition.
-The average age of those that audition is 18 years old (ranges from 12-25 years old).
+If you are under 14, a legal guardian will need to accompany you for your auditions.
+The average age of those who audition is 18 years old (ranges from 12-25 years old).
 Still, this means you should start training at age 16 at the latest.

 Voice training has a lot to do with knowing how to breathe and finding your range.
-There are 7 main ranges:
+There are seven main ranges:

 If you are male and can hit Alto or even Soprano, that is going to be a huge plus when auditioning for K-pop entertainment companies.
-The higher ranges you can hit the better.
+The higher ranges you can hit, the better.
 Your voice is a muscle that you need to work out in order to develop your voice.
-For example, Jin from BTS was not a great singer and in fact, wanted to be an actor.
+For example, Jin from BTS was not a great singer and, in fact, wanted to be an actor instead.
 However, he trained very hard to get his voice to where it is today.
 So remember, singing ability CAN be improved with hard work.
 Therefore, if you are a smoker, you will need to quit.
-Not only does smoking hurt your voice but it will be banned for most trainees.
+Not only does smoking hurt your voice, but it will be banned for most trainees.

 We recommend focusing on dancing as most interested in entering K-pop can sing or rap.
 Your focus should be on hip hop, contemporary, and urban dancing.
-For those that do not have the funds to take Kpop dancing lessons, there are hundreds of dance tutorials online that can help you.
-Commit to at least 30 hrs a week on becoming a more versatile dancer.
+For those that do not have the funds to take Kpop dancing lessons, there are hundreds of Kpop dance tutorials on YouTube that can help you.
+Commit to at least 30 hrs a week to become a more versatile dancer.
 One producer said that they would take a great dancer over a great singer any day.
 In Kpop, performance on stage is very important.
 It is very common for the songs to be pre-recorded so the group can solely focus on the choreography of their live performance.
 This is why so much emphasis is put on one’s dancing ability.

 It helps to know some level of Korean.

-Try to learn the basic phrases in the beginning and while you train in Korea you will quickly be able to pick up the Korean language.
+Try to learn the basic phrases in the beginning, and while you train in Korea, you will quickly be able to pick up the Korean language.
 You will be performing many Korean songs and be surrounded by many Korean trainees.
 Therefore preparing by studying Korean beforehand will be very helpful.
-There are many Korean educational apps you can use to make this process easier.
+You can use many Korean educational apps to make this process easier.
 In addition, try watching some of the best Korean dramas and Korean movies.
 In about a year, you will be able to speak and understand Korean at a basic level.

 Don’t forget to work on your personality.

 K-pop entertainment companies realize that personality goes a long way in building a group’s fanbase.
-All will have to go on Korean variety shows and this is where personality goes a long way.
+All will have to go on Korean variety shows; this is where personality goes a long way.
 A great way to work on your personality is to watch K-pop idol interviews and prepare yourself with the typical questions that might come your way.
 Another way is to have a few prepared funny/interesting stories ready.
-Think of it as storytelling and the more you tell it, the more feedback you will get to try and improve it.
+Think of it as storytelling; the more you tell it, the more feedback you will get to try and improve it.

 Perform well-known Pop songs during your audition.